 Like grass grows over ruins, transforming them back into being part of the landscape, people bend the androids to make them fit their feelings.
 A robot sings about lost love.

-PS: as a current application of this, I’ve been interested in extracting the pitch qualities of chalga music.
+Sidenote: On a personal note, and as a current application of this, I’ve been interested in extracting the pitch qualities of Bulgarian chalga music.
 The result is an abstraction of sampling, reducing the concept of the “sample” to just pitch / scale information and movements, i.e. tunings and pitch bend curves applied to synthesis.
-It is also a further addition to the family of “contour works” I’ve been doing.* What we usually think of as sampling is replaced by a pitch contour.
+It is also a further addition to the family of “contour works” I’ve been developing.* What we usually think of as sampling is replaced by a pitch contour.
 I’m usually reluctant to delve into cultural territories I don’t understand.
-Being Bulgarian (a bit at least), I didn’t find trouble exposing the techno moments of chalga – and the chalga moments of techno.
+Being Bulgarian to some extent, I didn’t find trouble exposing the techno moments of chalga – and the chalga moments of techno.
 Here’s “Adem”:

-* some contour works: Le Sacre Du Printemps Edit: creating a 2nd compositional layer from differences in recording practice, revealing an electro-acoustic “contour”: noise shapes, microphone positions, mixdown decisions etc // Fennesz “Remiksz”: erasing a linear sample collection and replacing it piece by piece, so the original layout remains only as a ghostly “contour ” // Ghost Hemiola re-enacting the physical structure of The Grand Hemiola etc.
+Le Sacre Du Printemps Edit: creating a 2nd layer composition intertwined with the original from differences in recording practice, revealing an electro-acoustic “contour”: noise shapes, microphone positions, mixdown decisions etc.